jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 >
 >__Uncle Bob:__ _And that should worry you, because it implies something pretty frightening._
 >
->__Spock__ followed by __Data:__ _The fact that the unit tests pass even when coverage is high does not mean that the code is tested.
-In fact, it only proves that the code was executed._
+>__Spock:__ _The fact that the unit tests pass even when coverage is high does not mean that the code is tested._
 >
+>__Data:__ _In fact, it only proves that the code was executed._
+>
 >__Uncle Bob:__ _And that's a really big problem._
 >
 >__Minecraft Guy:__ _Big problem, so like, what do we do?_

 Bob was describing my scenario from the previous day.
 I had passing test cases.
 I had high code coverage.
 But I was missing an assertion.
 But how would I know that I was missing it?
 Test drivers assume that tests pass until a violated assertion reports otherwise.
 What if your test case contains two assertions that confirm two invariants, but the scenario really involves three invariants?
 You could break the third invariant without knowing it.
-What if a naïve developer got a unit test case to pass by removing an assertion that always fails?I had found my missing assertion only by dumb luck, and even then, the test cases always passed whether that line in question was present or not.
+What if a naïve developer got a unit test case to pass by removing an assertion that always fails?

+I had found my missing assertion only by dumb luck, and even then, the test cases always passed whether that line in question was present or not.
 I only realized I had a problem when I expected to see a failed test case, but they had all passed.
 Randomly touching source code hoping to find a failure isn't scalable, and it's not very safe either.
 What if I forget to change it back?

 Let's return to the video transcript:
 >__Uncle Bob:__ _So given that the asserts are all in place, our contention is that this code is tested.
 Now to prove that, what we ought to do is modify the code and see if it still passes the test.
 So let's just get rid of that little bit of code and see if the tests still pass.
 Oh heavens, the test fails!
 Well alright then, that means that that code must be tested, let's put it back.
 Let's take this part of the test out, or that part of the code out, and run our tests again.
 Nah, they still fail, excellent.
 So now we know that this code is necessary.
 Let's comment out another block of code.
 No, that fails too, heavens!
 Alright, well, I guess this code here must be necessary.
 So let's make sure our tests all pass now.
 So, what I'm doing there, is I'm changing the code, and every time I make a change to the code, the tests fail.
 This shows that the code, is being tested.
 This kind of testing is called __mutation testing.
 If the unit tests really cover everything, then any semantic change to the code should cause those tests to fail.___
 >
 >__Ruby:__ _Wait, wait wait wait, are you trying to tell us, that you want us to walk through the code, changing each line of code and then running all the tests to make sure they fail?!
 I mean, that's just getting a bit nuts._
 >
 >__Uncle Bob:__ _Oh no, I'm not telling you [that] you should do that manually.
 Heavens, that would be a nightmare.
 There are tools that will do this for you.
 They're called mutation test tools.
-Here's one called __Pitest__, and you can get it at Pitest.org, it works with Java.
+Here's one called __Pitest__, and you can get it at [Pitest.org](https://pitest.org/), it works with Java.
 What it does is it runs your test suite over and over again, and every time it runs it, it makes another semantic change to the byte code of your application, not the source code.
 And then it remembers which semantic changes caused the tests to fail, and which caused them to pass._

 ## Mutation Test Frameworks
 <img src="https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/38cb0567-1f6d-4e22-ac04-42f48ee60ba0/d1kizwb-f628e672-700b-4b2f-ad85-648b6c12f9fc.jpg/v1/fit/w_423,h_600,q_70,strp/mutant_chiwawa_rabbit___detail_by_claytonbarton_d1kizwb-375w-2x.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7ImhlaWdodCI6Ijw9NjAwIiwicGF0aCI6IlwvZlwvMzhjYjA1NjctMWY2ZC00ZTIyLWFjMDQtNDJmNDhlZTYwYmEwXC9kMWtpendiLWY2MjhlNjcyLTcwMGItNGIyZi1hZDg1LTY0OGI2YzEyZjlmYy5qcGciLCJ3aWR0aCI6Ijw9NDIzIn1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmltYWdlLm9wZXJhdGlvbnMiXX0.jmw1WixGZ3szua9o5CxQnxZvMgQBTIILqaOYx2FxhAg" alt="Mutant" title="Image Source: https://www.deviantart.com/claytonbarton/art/Mutant-Chiwawa-Rabbit-Detail-94944827" width = "25%" align="right" style="padding-right: 20px;">